Veneers a popular way to enhance your smile

-When it comes to smile makeover, there are many procedures to choose from.
-The simplest way to change the look of your smile is teeth whitening in Houston.
-There are over-the-counter choices from toothpastes to gels to strips.
+When it comes to smile-makeover, you have many choices.
+The simplest way to change the look of your smile is teeth whitening.
+There are over-the-counter choices from toothpaste to gels to strips.
 But these days, more and more people want to go beyond enhancing the color of their natural teeth.
-Because of the effect of several lifestyle factors like smoking, diet and habits, tooth whitening seem to be not enough to achieve the desired effect.
+Because of the effect of several lifestyle factors like smoking, diet, and habits, tooth whitening seems to be not enough to achieve the desired result.

-For minimally invasive, fast and safe procedure, veneers come highly recommended by many dentists.
-Porcelain Veneers Houston are thin, shell-like material that are bonded on the teeth’s surface to give uniformly shaped teeth.
+For the minimally invasive, fast and safe procedure, veneers come highly recommended by many dentists.
+Porcelain Veneer is a thin, shell-like material that is bonded on the teeth’s surface to give uniformly shaped teeth.

-Composite and Porcelain Veneers Houston come in different materials.
-Most popular choices are porcelain and composite.
-To know which one is best for you, it is important to discuss the pros and cons of each type with your dentist so you will have realistic expectations and get the desired results.
+Porcelain veneers and Composite veneers come in different materials which their cost reflect.
+It is essential to discuss the pros and cons of each type with your dentist, so you will have realistic expectations and get the desired results.

-Porcelain veneers are often used for major tooth modification as well as extensively chipped, broken, worn, discolored, stained and crooked teeth.
-These are more expensive than composites but can last for as long as ten years.
-It is stain resistant and reflects light very well so it is natural-looking.
+Porcelain veneers are more expensive than composites but can last for as long as ten years.
+They are stain-resistant and reflects light very well, so it is natural-looking.
 Usually, the surface of the teeth is minimally removed to accommodate the bonding of veneers.

-Composite veneers on the other hand do not usually require removal of tooth enamel so it is not an invasive procedure at all.
-It is usually the choice for minimal or no tooth modification, small chips, cracks and discoloration.
-It is the cheaper alternative but not as stain resistant as their porcelain counterpart.
+Composite veneers, on the other hand, do not usually require removal of tooth enamel, so it is not an invasive procedure at all.
+It is typically the choice for minimal or no tooth modification, small chips, cracks, and discoloration.
+It is the cheaper alternative but not as stain-resistant as their porcelain counterpart.
 Also, over time, the composite material is more prone to chipping.

-Before making the final choice, discuss thoroughly your concerns with a cosmetic dentist in Houston Texas.
-Caring for your veneers is simple but you may need to tweak your lifestyle to make it last for as long as possible.
+Caring for your veneers is simple, but you may need to tweak your lifestyle to make it last for as long as possible.